AndrasKovacs/smalltt/README.md

 and complexity overhead of hash consing, I decide to skip it in smalltt.

-Hash consing is better suited to more static data, like literals or types in systems without type-level beta, such as simple type theory, Hindley-Milner or System F. In those cases, hash-consing captures all compression which is possible by rewriting along conversion rules.
+Hash consing is better suited to more static data, like literals or types in systems without type-level beta rules, such as simple type theory, Hindley-Milner or System F. In those cases, hash consing fully captures the compression which is possible by rewriting along conversion rules.

 ### Approximate conversion checking